scientific-python/learn.scientific-python.org/content/how-tos/how-to-create-environments.md

 ---
-title: How to set up a virtual environment
+title: How to set up an environment
 ---

-In this guide we summarize some key commands to set up a virtual environment with different tools in the scientific python ecosystem.
-A virtual environment is a workspace into which you can install Python libraries, separate from what is being used by your operating system.
+In this guide we summarize some key commands to set up an environment with different tools that you might encounter in the scientific python ecosystem.
+An environment is a workspace into which you can install Python libraries, separate from what is being used by your operating system.

 The environment managers that are covered in this how-to guide include: